- Digital elevation model

 - Hillshade surface

 Let’s check out all 3 ways to see how height changes in America.

 First, this US elevation map depicts height by increasing color.
 In this map, elevation ranges from 0 to 13,100 feet above sea level.
 For metric system users, it goes from 0 to 4000 meters.
 But keep in mind that some mountains extend beyond this peak elevation.
 For example, Denali, Alaska rises 6190.5 m and appears orange.

 The alternate way to view elevation is by using a hillshade surface.
 As the name implies, it shades peaks and valleys based on the position and angle of the sun.
 For example, here is a US hillshade map, which equally displays elevation.
 But it’s in a much more unique way and highlights peaks and valleys.

 3 US Physical Map

-Lastly, a physical map drapes mountain, plateaus and valley names on top of an elevation surface.
+Lastly, a physical map drapes mountains, plateaus, and valley names on top of an elevation surface.
 As you can see, it includes some of the most monumental mountain chains in the United States.
-For example, it labels the Rocky Mountains, the Appalachians and the Sierra Nevada.
+For example, it labels the Rocky Mountains, the Appalachians, and the Sierra Nevada.